-This article provides an overview of the Azure Cosmos DB Graph API and explains how you can use it to store massive graphs with billions of vertices and edges.
+This article provides an overview of the Azure Cosmos DB Gremlin API and explains how you can use it to store massive graphs with billions of vertices and edges.
 You can query the graphs with millisecond latency and evolve the graph structure and schema easily.
 To query Azure Cosmos DB, you can use the Apache TinkerPop graph traversal language, or Gremlin.